Brute-force attack: Theoretical limits

 Various publications in the fields of cryptographic analysis have proved the energy efficiency of today's FPGA technology, for example, the COPACOBANA FPGA Cluster computer consumes the same energy as a single PC (600 W), but performs like 2,500 PCs for certain algorithms.
 A number of firms provide hardware-based FPGA cryptographic analysis solutions from a single FPGA PCI Express card up to dedicated FPGA computers.
 WPA and WPA2 encryption have successfully been brute-force attacked by reducing the workload by a factor of 50 in comparison to conventional CPUs and some hundred in case of FPGAs.

 Advanced Encryption Standard (AES) permits the use of 256-bit keys.
-Breaking a symmetric 256-bit key by brute force requires 2128 times more computational power than a 128-bit key.
-One of the fastest supercomputers in 2019 has a speed of 100 petaFLOPS which could theoretically check 100 million million (1014) AES keys per second (assuming 1000 operations per check), but would still require 3.67×1055 years to exhaust the 256-bit key space.
+Breaking a symmetric 256-bit key by brute-force requires 2128 times more computational power than a 128-bit key.
+One of the fastest supercomputers in 2019 has a speed of 100 petaFLOPS which could theoretically check 100 trillion (1014) AES keys per second (assuming 1000 operations per check), but would still require 3.67×1055 years to exhaust the 256-bit key space.

 An underlying assumption of a brute-force attack is that the complete key space was used to generate keys, something that relies on an effective random number generator, and that there are no defects in the algorithm or its implementation.
-For example, a number of systems that were originally thought to be impossible to crack by brute force have nevertheless been cracked because the key space to search through was found to be much smaller than originally thought, because of a lack of entropy in their pseudorandom number generators.
-These include Netscape's implementation of SSL (famously cracked by Ian Goldberg and David Wagner in 1995) and a Debian/Ubuntu edition of OpenSSL discovered in 2008 to be flawed.
+For example, a number of systems that were originally thought to be impossible to crack by brute-force have nevertheless been cracked because the key space to search through was found to be much smaller than originally thought, because of a lack of entropy in their pseudorandom number generators.
+These include Netscape's implementation of Secure Sockets Layer (SSL) (cracked by Ian Goldberg and David Wagner in 1995) and a Debian/Ubuntu edition of OpenSSL discovered in 2008 to be flawed.
 A similar lack of implemented entropy led to the breaking of Enigma's code.

 Credential recycling

-Credential recycling refers to the hacking practice of re-using username and password combinations gathered in previous brute-force attacks.
-A special form of credential recycling is pass the hash, where unsalted hashed credentials are stolen and re-used without first being brute forced.
+Credential recycling is the hacking practice of re-using username and password combinations gathered in previous brute-force attacks.
+A special form of credential recycling is pass the hash, where unsalted hashed credentials are stolen and re-used without first being brute-forced.

 Unbreakable codes

-Certain types of encryption, by their mathematical properties, cannot be defeated by brute force.
+Certain types of encryption, by their mathematical properties, cannot be defeated by brute-force.
 An example of this is one-time pad cryptography, where every cleartext bit has a corresponding key from a truly random sequence of key bits.
 A 140 character one-time-pad-encoded string subjected to a brute-force attack would eventually reveal every 140 character string possible, including the correct answer – but of all the answers given, there would be no way of knowing which was the correct one.
-Defeating such a system, as was done by the Venona project, generally relies not on pure cryptography, but upon mistakes in its implementation: the key pads not being truly random, intercepted keypads, operators making mistakes – or other errors.
+Defeating such a system, as was done by the Venona project, generally relies not on pure cryptography, but upon mistakes in its implementation, such as the key pads not being truly random, intercepted keypads, or operators making mistakes.